John Joseph Wardell Power: Early career and further studies

 Power moved to London in 1906 to further his studies in medicine, and practised as a doctor there for several years, before serving in the Royal Army Medical Corps from 1917 to 1918, during the First World War.

-After the war left medicine and studied art at the Atelier Araújo in Paris from 1920 to 1922, where he became interested in Cubism and abstract art.
-He also studied under Fernand Léger at the Academie Moderne, which was an important part of the development of the inter-war avant-garde movement.
+After the war left medicine and studied art at the atelier of Brazilian-born artist Pedro Luiz Correia de Araújo in Paris from 1920 to 1922, where he became interested in Cubism and abstract art.
+He also studied under Fernand Léger at the Académie Moderne, which was an important part of the development of the inter-war avant-garde movement.

 Art career

 Power's first solo exhibition was in London in 1927.
-He was a member of The London Group and Abstraction-Creation in Paris.
+He was a member of The London Group and Abstraction-Création in Paris.

 He had a studio in Paris, and was represented by Parisian gallery owner Léonce Rosenberg.

-Power authored the book Eléments de la Construction Picturale (Paris, 1932), which "marked his arrival in Paris".
+Power authored the book Eléments de la construction picturale (Paris, 1932), which "marked his arrival in Paris".
 In this treatise, he acknowledges a Brazilian painter, Pedro Correia de Araújo (who he calls Senhor Pedro Araujo) as the one who introduced him to the subject.

 In 1934, a solo show of his work was held in Paris by Abstraction-Création.

 He lived in London, Paris, Brussels, and Bournemouth, before moving to Bellozanne on the island of Jersey in the Channel Islands.
 He met Pablo Picasso in Paris in the 1920s and around 1931 he bought ten signed prints from him.
 Despite his success and his prolific output in England and France, Power remained relatively unknown in Australia, but always identified as Australian.